edge0701/minify-lit-html-loader/README.md

   tokens: boolean;
   comment: boolean;
   tolerant: boolean;
+  sourceType: 'module' | 'script';
 }
 ```

-Range will always be set to true as this is required for the operation of the loader.
+`range` and `loc` will always be set to true as these are required for the operation of the loader.

 Options for `html-minifier` can be found [here](https://github.com/kangax/html-minifier#options-quick-reference)